Aliases for PSMD11 Gene

 GeneCards Summary for PSMD11 Gene

-PSMD11 (Proteasome (Prosome, Macropain) 26S Subunit, Non-ATPase, 11) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Downstream Signaling Events Of B Cell Receptor (BCR).
+PSMD11 (Proteasome 26S Subunit, Non-ATPase 11) is a Protein Coding gene.
+Diseases associated with PSMD11 include Cystic Fibrosis.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and CDK-mediated phosphorylation and removal of Cdc6.
 An important paralog of this gene is COPS2.

-Component of the lid subcomplex of the 26S proteasome, a multiprotein complex involved in the ATP-dependent degradation of ubiquitinated proteins.
+Component of the 26S proteasome, a multiprotein complex involved in the ATP-dependent degradation of ubiquitinated proteins.
+This complex plays a key role in the maintenance of protein homeostasis by removing misfolded or damaged proteins, which could impair cellular functions, and by removing proteins whose functions are no longer required.
+Therefore, the proteasome participates in numerous cellular processes, including cell cycle progression, apoptosis, or DNA damage repair.
 In the complex, PSMD11 is required for proteasome assembly.
 Plays a key role in increased proteasome activity in embryonic stem cells (ESCs): its high expression in ESCs promotes enhanced assembly of the 26S proteasome, followed by higher proteasome activity.